 This offers clinical speciality training with academic research together with allocated time to the complete a PhD degree.
 Established links exist within Welsh Universities with strong track records in medical research, teaching and supervision.

 The programme is aimed to provide the senior clinical academics of tomorrow.
 Along with this Academic Fellowship posts and Clinical Lecturer posts exist within specialities.

-The Wales Deanery offers an excellent mentorship scheme.
+HEIW offers an excellent mentorship scheme.
 Good mentorship is invaluable in helping you negotiate the complexities of clinical and academic training.
 You may well need more than one mentor – perhaps someone to offer advice on research and another for your clinical training.
 Your mentor may be someone from your department, but may also be someone you do not work with from day to day.

 Mentorship covers everything from advice on writing your papers or experimental approaches needed, through to making introductions and showing you how to navigate the national and international biomedical world.
 A good mentor will give you sound and impartial advice, show you what is possible, and help you develop yourself and your career to achieve your goals.